 Jersey City to Adopt New Discriminatory PLA Policy

 However, following the loss, NJ.com reported July 19 that Jersey City is pursuing an ordinance tailored around the judge’s decision that will require developers who receive long-term tax breaks for construction projects costing $25 million or more to mandate a PLA on all prime contractors and subcontractors performing work on the project.
-Most or all contractor craft employees on the jobite would have to be referred to the project from the union hiring halls, which will discourage competition from local and qualified nonunion contractors and contruction workers.
+Most or all contractor craft employees on the jobsite would have to be referred to the project from the union hiring halls, which will discourage competition from local and qualified nonunion contractors and construction workers.

 NJ.com reported August 14 the Jersey City council is meeting August 16 to make a final decision on the ordinance and reported, “the local chapter of the NAACP objects to the measure, saying it does not go far enough with its requirements that developers hire local workers and people of color.”

 Update: After hours of debate and vigorous opposition from members of the NAACP, the Jersey City Council approved a new pro-PLA ordinance (City Ordinance 17-104) narrowly tailored around the Third Circuit’s ruling by a 6-3 vote.

 In response to 2012 action by the Jersey City Council to require PLAs on certain tax-abated projects in the city, and continued use of PLAs on other projects, the Jersey City Political Action Committee (JCPAC) put together a video outlining how Jersey City policies promoting PLAs have excluded minorities from working on local projects instead of leading to increased participation, as proponents of those policies claimed would happen.

 Steven Mays, a former union member and African-American Jersey City resident, testified in the video that a union, IBEW 164, sent him to other jobs in the state but none in his hometown.
 After complaining to union officials and lawmakers, he was harassed and kicked out of the union.